 Frank Grillo reprises his role in Captain America: Civil War.
 He now sports a mask and costume similar to the ones he wears in the comics.

 He leads a heist at an institute for infectious diseases in Lagos, Nigeria, where he steals a sample of a biological weapon for a high-paying client.
 Rumlow and his mercenaries are met by the Avengers, and a massive fight ensues.
-Rumlow is defeated by Captain America, but attempts to get the last laugh by detonating a suicide bomb hidden in his armor.
+Rumlow is easily overpowered and defeated by Captain America, but attempts to get the last laugh by taunting and distracting Captain America with information he knew about Bucky Barnes after the events of the second while detonating a suicide bomb hidden in his armor.
 Scarlet Witch is able to move Rumlow away from the crowds, but unfortunately, the explosion hits a nearby building, which kills a number of Wakandan humanitarian workers.
 Rumlow's death serves as the catalyst for the main events of the film.

 - Crossbones is a boss character in Captain America and The Avengers.

 - Crossbones is a playable character in Lego Marvel's Avengers.
 His MCU incarnation was later released as part of the Captain America: Civil War DLC pack.

 - Crossbones was a recruitable character during the Civil War event of the mobile app game Avenger's Academy.

 - Hasbro released a Crossbones figure for Captain America: The First Avenger, even though the character does not appear in that movie.